yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 High-demand categories such as Bed & Bath, Health & Beauty, and Sports & Leisure suggest that customers prioritize essentials items, personal care products, and lifestyle.
 These are likely stable, high-turnover categories to focus on for inventory and marketing.

 Low-demand categories such as security and services,fashion childrens clothes indicate niche markets or declining relevance.
-Consider reducing stock or reevaluating their place in the catalog.
+Consider reducing stock or reevaluating their place in the catalog.<br/>

 **5.6 Customer Review Analysis**